jvictorprado/network-packet-tracer/README.md

   <li>Setting date, time and password for privileged mode </li>
   <li>Setting password on switch console port</li>
   <li>Setting a IP on switch  through the interface vlan, Accessing the switch through laptop(with telnet) and protecting the passwords</li>
+  <li>Configuring the switch to be able to be access through the SSH</li>
 </ul>